Dysosteosclerosis: Spine

-Prognosis and management
+Management

 Overall the disease has a poor prognosis, with treatment mainly focusing on palliation and comfort care.

 As the mechanism and clinical course of DSS remains unclear, definitive treatment is not available for patients.
 Bone marrow transplant may improve skeletal abnormalities, however it is improbable the transplant will ameliorate the unexplained neurological deteriorations.
 In addition, the surgery may not be suitable for every patients as the underlying genetic cause of the disease varies amongst patients.
 Advice of control and reduction in excessive calcium intake may be recommended by physicians to ensure circulating levels of parathyroid hormones are normal to induce and maintain bone resorption.